Quantum marginals, faces, and coatoms: Abstract

 \section{Abstract}

-Many problems of quantum information theory rely on the set of quantum marginals.
-A precise knowledge of the faces of this convex set is necessary, for example, in the reconstruction of states from their marginals or in the evaluation of complexity measures of many-body systems.
-Yet, even the two-body marginals of just three qubits were only described in part.
-Here, we propose an experimental method to search for the coatoms in the lattice of exposed faces of the convex set of quantum marginals.
-The method is based on sampling from the extreme points of the dual spectrahedron.
-We provide an algebraic certificate of correctness, employing ground projectors of local Hamiltonians.
-Using this method, we present an explicit family of coatoms of rank five in the lattice of ground projectors of two-local three-qubit Hamiltonians (the rank is always six for bits).
-This family describes a family of coatoms in the lattice of exposed faces of the convex set of two-body marginals of three qubits.
-Besides introducing the experimental method, we show that the support sets of probability distributions that factor are the ground projectors of frustration-free Hamiltonians in the commutative setting.
-We also discuss nonexposed points of the set of marginals.
+The set of quantum marginals is a central object in quantum statistics.
+The faces of this convex set play a decisive role regarding the information projection to a hierarchical model, and regarding state tomography from marginals.
+However, the faces of this convex set are widely unexplored.
+Here, we provide an experimental method to explore the maximal faces, the socalled coatoms, in the lattice of exposed faces of the set of marginals.
+The method proceeds in three steps: a) sampling extreme points from the dual spectrahedron, b) guessing the exact algebraic form of these extreme points, and c) verifying the algebraic result.
+The third step employs ground projectors of local Hamiltonians.
+Using this method, we found a two-parameter family of ground projectors of rank five, which support a family of maximal faces of the set of two-body marginals of three qubits (the rank is six for three bits).
+In classical information theory, we show that a probability distribution factors with respect to an interaction pattern only if it is supported by the ground projector of a frustration-free Hamiltonian.
+We discuss nonexposed points.